Stardom All Star Grand Queendom

+Eleven matches were contested at the event, including two on the pre-show.
+The main event saw Tam Nakano defeat Giulia to win the World of Stardom Championship.
+In other prominent matches, Mayu Iwatani defeated Mercedes Moné to win the IWGP Women's Championship, Mina Shirakawa defeated Saya Kamitani to win the Wonder of Stardom Championship, and Maika defeated Himeka in the latter's retirement match.

 Production

 Background

 On December 29, 2022, during Dream Queendom 2, Stardom announced that on April 23, 2023, at the Yokohama Arena, for the first time, All Star Grand Queendom will take place.
-The event will take place 30 years after All Japan Women's Pro-Wrestling (AJW) All-Star Dream Slam, which is still considered one of the best wrestling events of all time.
+The event took place 30 years after All Japan Women's Pro-Wrestling (AJW) All-Star Dream Slam, which is still considered one of the best wrestling events of all time.
+The event's press conference took place on April 3, 2023, and was broadcast on Stardom's YouTube Channel.

 Storylines

-The show features professional wrestling matches that result from scripted storylines, where wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that build tension and culminate in a wrestling match or series of matches.
+The show featured eleven professional wrestling matches that result from scripted storylines, where wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that build tension and culminate in a wrestling match or series of matches.

 On February 10, 2023, Himeka announced her retirement from professional wrestling.
 She underwent a "retirement road" series of matches ever since and expressed her wish of facing her long time MaiHime tag team partner Maika as her last-ever opponent in a Stardom match.

-On March 8, 2023, Kairi announced that she will take part into the event's card alongside a mystery partner.